 Haramara also offers a variety of open-air accommodations.
-Participants have their choice of lodging in spacious individual, double, or triple occupancy cabanas, each designed with the perfect amount of privacy.
+Participants have their choice of lodging in spacious double, triple or quadruple occupancy cabanas, each designed with the perfect amount of privacy.
 While at Haramara we will also have the pleasure of enjoying the finest vegetarian cuisine, made from the best locally sourced, organically grown ingredients.
 Haramara also has a staff of highly trained massage therapists, as well as a pool, cooking and yoga classes, not to mention long quiet stretches of beach, just a short walk away.
 There will be ample time for choosing different excursions such as a day on a catamaran to watch migrating Gray whales and Bottlenose dolphins – or we can explore remote, pristine beaches accessible only by boat.

 “I want to say your workshop was absolutely amazing for me.
 It feels life changing.
 It’s like I’ve discovered the core of my art again after being buried for a very long time.
 Your way of describing the process sounds true and simple – very cool!!!
 Thanks again!”